Skip to main content

 What is Compose Document?

-• To create structured documents - Generate clear outlines and clauses based on specific drafting instructions.
+• Create structured documents with clear outlines and clauses

 When you open the Compose Document page, you’ll see a selection of example documents.
 These are available in multiple languages, depending on the languages enabled in your Preferences.